 The Smallest of Bones

-I was anxious to read The Smallest of Bones since I loved Glimmerglass Girl so much.
-Even though I had an idea of what to expect from this author, I was overwhelmingly surprised.
-The truth is, I love this new poetry book even more, maybe.
-It’s hard to say, I love them both.
+I was so excited to read The Smallest of Bones since I loved Glimmerglass Girl so much.
+Even though I had an idea of what to expect from this author’s style and poetry, I was overwhelmingly surprised.
+Both poetry books The Smallest of Bones and Glimmerglass Girl are amazing.
+I love them both.
 Holly Lyn Walrath gets to the grit, writes from a familiar perspective and reveals secrets without shame.

 I started reading before I looked at the description to give myself a chance to feel it.
 In these words, I read loss, grief, disappointment, yearning, regret and anger.
-Feelings that are common I suppose with most.
+Feelings that are very common in our human existence and most likely extremely associable to most.
 Expressing them, letting them out, getting to the height of the pain, is more difficult and uncommon.
+Even when someone is feeling it, living with it, they may be afraid to say it.
+Sometimes there is a sense of denial of it until they see it written by another or hear it said by someone else.
+Holly breaks open those identifiable feelings with her writing.

-It is always possible the author did not intend what the reader gets from the words.
+It is always possible the author of poetry intends something else, something other than what the reader gets from the words.
 Maybe that is what makes poetry what it is, something to read, take it in and let it move you.
 Any way it moves you, is ok.

 For me, poetry is a sense of soothing, understanding and comfort.
-Though the words may seem weird, maybe morbid leaning toward macabre even, they are moving.
-The words moved me certainly and I felt connected to them.
-Words saying exactly what is not easily said aloud.
+Though the words may seem weird, maybe morbid leaning toward macabre even as they deal with body parts, they are extremely moving.
+The words certainly did move me, and I felt completely connected to them.
+These poems in The Smallest of Bones, the words forming verse are saying exactly what is not easily said aloud.
+There is an obvious connection with the human condition and how each human, all individuals deal with their life issues.

-The cover is captivating and pulls at me.
-It caught my attention and I wanted to know, to get closer to this poetry.
-I see birds in a cage.
-Fragile things unable to break free.
-Maybe bones are the cage we make for ourselves to protect and sometimes maybe the bones are the cages society builds for one another.
-Then, with no possibility of escape.
+The cover is as captivating as the title, pulling and tugging.
+It caught my attention and I wanted to know this poetry.
+There are birds in a cage of ribs.
+Fragile things, unable to break free.
+There is one bird, sort of hanging out, outside the cage showing the others the way that they too can be free.
+Maybe bones are the cage we make for ourselves to protect and sometimes the cages society builds for one another.
+Then, with feelings of no possibility of escape, bones shield.
+Bones are simply our skeletons, something very similar to each other, yet different in many ways too and the very bare part of us.

 Title : The Smallest of Bones